Greg057/memory-card/README.md

 - **Hooks**: For managing state and side effects.
 - **External APIs**: To fetch images and data for the game cards.
 - **CSS**: For styling the components and layout.

-## Deployment
-The project is deployed and accessible online at the following link: [Memory Card Game](https://memory-card-steel.vercel.app/)